 4. Check online for information and advice

 There is lots of information on the NHS websites about how to keep well, check your symptoms or use self-care to stay healthy and treat common winter illnesses such as colds, sore throats and flu.
+Click on the link below for further information.

 You can also get advice on how to self care, including leaflets to help you manage the most common ailments from the Self Care Forum website.